Best Home Security Monitoring Services of 2019 (Including Nest Secure)

 Why Trust Us

 Top Ten Reviews has reviewed home security monitoring services since 2010.
-Over the last year, we logged more than 680 hours researching 20 monitoring companies.
+Over the last three years, we logged more than 680 hours researching 20 monitoring companies.
 We contacted sales and customer support representatives to verify each company's most recent contract terms.

 Before choosing similar monitoring plans from each company, we excluded services that don't reveal prices and contract terms online in some way.
-We also eliminated companies that don't offer service across all 50 U.S. states so you know that a company offers service in your area.
+We also eliminated companies that don't offer service across all 50 U.S. states.
 This narrowed our initial 20 companies to seven.

 How We Tested